Picture this: You’re hosting a dinner party, and every guest asks for your WiFi password.

 3. Test scan the QR Code

-It is always advisable to test scan the QR Code before putting them out for your target audience.
+It is always advisable to test scan the QR Code before putting it out for your target audience.
 Because let’s be honest, none would want a QR Code that looks good but just doesn’t work.

-hence, it’s better to test the QR Code before putting it to public use.
+Hence, it’s better to test the QR Code before putting it to public use.

 4. Choose an optimal printing format